jkaupp/ac-presentation/slides.md

 ### Improving the **quality of the program** is tied to **student achievement**, but is now focused on **skills and abilities** students leave with, rather than grades.
 ]

+???

+- Clearly articulated learning outcomes are one of the top 3 effect sizes for increasing student achievement
+- Starting with assessment we start to build reflective practise.
+- Is this the best way to assess our students?
+- Is they achieving the outcomes?
+Is peformance acceptable?
+- Can we develop these outcomes better?
+- Is there a better way?
+- It's about the continued committment to improving quality.

 ---

 .left-column[